chrishart0/gsd-aws-cdk-serverless-example/README.md

 Live Demo: [awsdemo.chrishart.cloud](https://awsdemo.chrishart.cloud/)

 ## Why?
 Local AWS development can be tough to get right, especially when it comes to local testing.
-This repo will attempt to demo how to easily use S3 for a static front end, Lambda + API Gateway for a logic tier, and DynamoDB for a persistance tier.
-All while still being able to easily test everything locally.
+This repo demonstrates how to easily use S3 for a static front end, Lambda + API Gateway for a logic tier, and DynamoDB for a persistance tier - all while still being able to easily test everything locally.

 The best part?
 Initial setup only takes a few minutes, most of which is waiting for dependencies to install.
 You don't even need to configure anything to get started!
 (Assuming you have docker and docker-compose installed.)